tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 This section describes the ns-3 support for Carrier Aggregation.
 The references in the standard are [TS36211]_, [TS36213]_ and [TS36331]_.

+**Note:** Carrier Aggregation was introduced in release 3.27 and currently, only works in downlink.

 3GPP standardizes, in release R10, the Carrier Aggregation (CA) technology.

 This technology consists of the possibility, to aggregate radio resources belonging to